Z80-Retro/Z80-Retro-Manual/Z80-RETRO-BUILD.md

 work, they are polarised so care should be taken to install them correctly and they are sensitive to voltage spikes and the risk of them popping is high.
 **DON'T USE THEM.**
-They are censored in the image below.
+They are censored in the image below.  - See [ICL3232CPZ Capacitors](#icl3232cpz-capacitors) for an example of how they should be installed.
 - Make sure your oscillator cans are oriented correctly.
 Pin 1 is pointed to by the orange arrows on the image below.
 - You can use the cheaper socket types for everything but the oscillator cans.